Raghavendra-Srinivas/openpiton/README.md

 #### Bare Metal test execution
 Set the SW7 (switch 7) position to ON on FPGA board.This setting loads the executable file onto DRAM or BRAM, then execute bera metal test/micro-benchmark on RISC-V core of Openpiton.
 Go to terminal and excute below.
 pitonstream -b genesys2 -d system -f ./tests.txt --core=ariane --storage=ddr -p ttyUSB0
+You may have to grant permission on USB device
+sudo chmod ugo+rwx /dev/ttyUSB0

 SW7 in OFF position loads the image from SD card to FPGA DRAM and boots the RISC-V core.
 SD card needs to be loaded with OS.
 Check steps from the below Openpiton for more details on this.